The CIA Plan to Compromise Christianity

 Learning the Truth

-When Christians begin to learn the truth about the Spirit of Antichrist, they often go into shock.
+When Christians begin to learn the truth about the Spirits of Antichrist, they often go into shock.
 Almost everything they have been taught in their conservative Christian churches has been proven to be false.
-The worst part is that they have fallen prey to the very spirit they thought they knew "everything about."
-While they were looking for some dynamic but evil end-time world leader, they did not realize that the Antichrist was right in their church, standing in their pulpit.
+The worst part is that they have fallen prey to the very spirits they thought they knew "everything about."
+While they were looking for some dynamic but evil end-time world leader, they did not realize that an Antichrist was right in their church, standing in their pulpit.
 Their pastor was turning out to be one of the many Antichrists that the Apostle John warned about.

 Let us start at the beginning.
-Nowhere in the Bible is there a teaching about there being just one Antichrist, and furthermore, it is not, nor will it ever be one human being running the entire operation.
-The Spirit of Antichrist is a spiritual being, an evil and insidious being, corrupting and being corrupted.
-It lurks in the background of the Christian community, searching for any opportunity to weave its way into the fabric of as many Christian lives as it can.
+Nowhere in the Bible is there a teaching about there being just one end-time world-ruler Antichrist, and furthermore, it is not, nor will it ever be one human being running the entire operation.
+The Spirits of Antichrist are spiritual beings, wvil and insidious, corrupting, and being corrupted.
+It lurks in the background of the Christian community, searching for any opportunity to weave their way into the fabric of as many Christian lives as they can.
 When you read about these evil beings in the books of I John and II John, you learn quickly that these beings search for individuals with "leadership potential."
-Once they have acquired a target, they find ways to possess them, and then use them in leadership positions in the churches, communities, and governmental entities.
-Once they have inserted themselves into leadership positions, they begin the process of taking the place of Jesus Christ into the lives of Christians.
+Once they have acquired a target, they find ways to possess them, and then place them in leadership positions in the churches, communities, and governmental entities.
+Once they have inserted themselves into leadership positions, they begin the process of taking the place of Yahushua the Messiah into the lives of Christians.

-The Bible teaches that Christians are supposed to have a personal relationship with G_d the Father through His Son Jesus Christ.
+The Bible teaches that Christians are supposed to have a personal relationship with YHWH the Father through His Son Yahushua the Messiah (Jesus Christ).
 When they need direction in their lives, they can count on the Holy Spirit to gently guide them in the direction they need to go.
 The Apostle John teaches us:

 But the anointing which ye have received of him abideth in you, and ye need not that any man teach you: but as the same anointing teacheth you of all things, and is truth, and is no lie, and even as it hath taught you, ye shall abide in him.
 (I John 2:27)